erjanmx/gogcli/README.md

 The actions will be in the **actions.json** file.

-You can apply your modifed manifest by typing:
+You can apply your modified manifest by typing:

 ```
 gogcli storage apply manifest --path=/home/eric/games --storage=fs